 While common wisdom advocates diet and exercise as solutions to obesity, those who achieve long-term weight loss maintenance on this route are a tiny minority.
 Moreover, the frustrated yo-yo dieting that routinely accompanies this reality can lead to its own set of health issues, including insulin resistance, high blood pressure, and even long-term weight gain.
 Fortunately, there are other solutions. *And for many individuals, bariatric weight loss surgery has the potential to ensure short- and long-term success where other approaches have failed.

 Around 200,000 bariatric surgeries are performed each and every year, with Gastric Banding and the even more popular Sleeve Gastrectomy comprising nearly 60% of these.
-Here at Blue Valley Hospital, we offer both of these highly evidence-based, fine-tuned procedures to viable weight loss surgery patients in Kansas City.
+Here at Blue Valley Surgical Associates, we offer both of these highly evidence-based, fine-tuned procedures to viable weight loss surgery patients in Kansas City.
 Gastric Banding, more formally known as the Adjustable Gastric Band Surgery, involves the placement of an adjustable silicone band around the upper portion of the stomach to form a pouch with a 1-inch-wide outlet.
 This restriction of the stomach causes the patient to feel full faster and longer, thus reducing their overall calorie consumption.

 A Sleeve Gastrectomy involves the use of a laparoscope, which enables the surgeon to perform the procedure by making only a few small incisions.
 In this surgery half of the stomach is removed, and what is left is a vertical sleeve approximately the size of a banana. *As with Gastric Banding, the goal of this procedure is to leave the patient feeling sated earlier, leading them to eat less and lose weight.